WalletScrutiny/WalletScrutinyCom/_pages/methodology.md

-To achieve a situation where most users are running verified apps, the release process would have to be massively decelerated and there would have to be strong incentives in place for security researchers to find issues.
+To achieve a situation where most users are running verified apps, the release process would have to be massively decelerated and there would have to be strong incentives in place for security researchers to look for issues.

 Often users are in a big hurry to get bug-fixes and wallet managers are in a hurry to roll out new features but this hurry is standing against the security of all wallet users.
-Wallet developers "screw up" all the time and almost always it's just some crash affecting some corner case they didn't anticipate when writing the code and these crashes while highly inconvenient for the users who expected to use their wallet today, usually do not put at risk any funds in the wallet.
+Wallet developers "screw up" all the time and almost always it's "just" some crash affecting some corner case they didn't anticipate when writing the code and these crashes while highly inconvenient for the users who expected to use their wallet today, usually do not put at risk any funds in the wallet.
 This hurry does, however, put reviewers in the uncomfortable position of